 First let’s look at a bit of background on each product.

-The pots are manufactured from natural indigenous clay found in and around the factory location of Ransbach-Baumbach, an area known for its ceramic traditions, so that it truly can be labeled “Made in Germany”.
+The pots are manufactured from natural indigenous clay found in and around the factory location of Ransbach-Baumbach, an area known for its ceramic traditions.
 This company is proud of the clay raw materials which they feel helps in the baking process.

 After soaking the baker, you need to place the Romertopf in a cold oven and then allow the oven to heat to the target temperature gradually.
 The ideal temperature for cooking is between 375°F and 500°F (190°C and 250°C).

-One word of caution here: many modern “gourmet” or high-end ovens use the broiler to come to temperature quickly.
+Note of Caution: many modern “gourmet” or high-end ovens use the broiler to come to temperature quickly.
 If this is the case for your oven, check with the manufacturer before using this product.
-My oven does this, but there is a way to work around the normal heating process and your oven will also likely have a special procedure to follow.
-If you cannot override this broiler heating function, you cannot use the Römertopf as the clay baker will shatter from the direct flame.
+My oven does this, but the company that manufactured it has a way to work around the “normal” heating process and your oven will also likely have a special procedure to follow.
+If you cannot override this broiler heating function, you cannot use the Römertopf, as the clay baker will shatter from the direct flame.

 This brings me to the next thought.
 The Romertopf can only be used in the oven or microwave NOT on an open flame, cooking plate or grill.
-Avoid sudden temperature changes like putting a hot baker on a cold surface or a cold baker on a hot one as this will cause it to crack.
+You MUST avoid sudden temperature changes such as placing a hot baker on a cold surface or a cold baker on a hot one, as this will cause it to crack.

 Emile Henry Flame

 The Emile Henry Flame Top products are made from the same quality Burgundian clay as their other baking dishes.
 The company feels the high metal content in the local clay gives their baking dishes and stewpots great ability to diffuse and evenly distribute heat as they cook or bake.
 The Flame products are formed from specially fired heat-resistant ceramic which can be used with gas, electric and halogen heat sources.